scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 # Introduction

-SCION leverages source-based path selection, where path information is embedded in the packet header - packet-carried forwarding state (PCFS).
-This section explains how endpoints can construct end-to-end paths from path segments, how the SCION inter-domain routing differs from intra-domain routing, and how data packets are forwarded through the network.
+SCION leverages source-based path selection, where path information is embedded in the packet header - this is called packet-carried forwarding state (PCFS).
+This section explains how data packets are forwarded through the network, how the SCION inter-domain routing differs from intra-domain routing, and how endpoints can construct end-to-end paths from path segments.
 It also briefly touches the concept of path authorization, which ensures that data packets always traverse the network along authorized paths.

 **Note:** This is the very first version of the SCION Data Plane document.
-We are aware that the draft is far from perfect, and hope to improve the content in later versions of the draft.
+We are aware that the draft is far from perfect, and hope to improve the content in later versions of the document.
 To reach this goal, any feedback is welcome and much appreciated.
 Thanks!

 **Note:** It is assumed that readers of this draft are familiar with the basic concepts of the SCION next-generation inter-domain network architecture.
 If not, please find more detailed information in the IETF Internet Drafts {{I-D.scion-overview}}, {{I-D.scion-components}}, {{I-D.scion-cppki}}, and {{I-D.scion-cp}}, as well as in {{CHUAT22}}, especially Chapter 2.
 A short description of the SCION basic terms and elements can be found in [](#terms) below.